 Skip to main content

-When you use the Design System in a prototype or live service, you must:
+When you use something from the DWP Design System in a prototype or live service, you must:

 Do I have to use the Design System?

-DWP services should use standard patterns and components from the GOV.UK Design System and the DWP Design System wherever possible.
+Yes.
+DWP services should always start with standard patterns and components from the GOV.UK Design System and the DWP Design System.
 This raises the consistency, quality and usability of our services, speeds up delivery, and makes our overall code base easier to maintain.

 Can I use things from other design systems?

-If you can’t find something you need but it exists in another design system, contact the Design System team.
-We may be working on a similar component or be able to develop the component further to meet DWP’s needs.
+If you can’t find something you need but it exists in another design system, contact the Design System team before using it.
+We may already be working on a similar component or be able to help you adapt the existing thing for DWP use.

 What's the difference between a pattern and a component?